On the impossibility of general AI

 Recently, discussion has been building that general AI is on the horizon.
 We’ve also seen a lot of hype about how dangerous to humanity such an AI could be.
 Many TED talks, online magazines, podcasters, etc. have focused on this topic, become bullish on its potential, and embraced the alarmism.

-I would argue that we are not remotely close to any kind of general AI, or any kind of brain simulation, because we have not figured out any paradigm that could fit the bill.
 Predicting that current computers will produce general AI is like predicting that a tractor could go to the moon.
 The fundamental parts simply aren’t there.

-First: what is “general” AI?
-Roughly speaking, it is a computer that can perform intellectual tasks with at least as much versatility and speed as any human.
+General AI is a computer that can perform intellectual tasks with at least as much versatility and speed as any human.
 If the computer cannot currently perform some task, then it could learn to do so or design another computer that could do it.
 The keys here being:

 - It can perform any intellectual task that we can